 Some economists argue that with large and uncompetitive markets, firms tend to become complacent because of their size.
 For example: Kodak made advances in digital photography but chose to stick to their core business and this led to their decline.

-Economies and Diseconomies of Scale Diagram
+Economies of Scale Diagram

 The Long Run Average Cost (LRAC) curve plots the average cost of producing the lowest cost method.